xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 2. Select dependents only when they changed themselves or must publish a new minimum internal dependency version.
 3. Increment the patch component for the BOM and selected modules.
 4. Retain versions for unselected modules.
 5. Generate and display a release plan.
+When only the dependency catalog changed, select no library modules and publish the BOM alone.
 6. Require an explicit confirmation flag before creating the prepared release plan.

 Behavior for major or minor releases: